 [38:1] Saad, and the Quran having the warning (al-dhik’ri).

-[38:8] “Has the reminder (al-dhik’ru) come down to him, instead of us?”
-Indeed, they are doubtful of My reminder (dhik’ri).
-Indeed, they have not yet tasted My retribution.
+[38:8] “Has the warning (al-dhik’ru) been revealed to him from among us?”
+Nay, they are doubtful of My warning (dhik’ri-i).
+Nay, they do not yet taste My punishment.

 - There are 23 instances of dhik’raa in the feminine noun form that refer to a particular piece of information to be a reminder in the Quran are mentioned below while we know masculinity is the default grammatical gender and a word does not have to have anything special in order to reflect this and femininity, on the other hand, is not default and a noun would have to have something special to reflect this gender:

 [6:68] If you see those who mock our revelations, you shall avoid them until they move on to another topic.
 If the devil causes you to forget, then do not sit with the wicked people after being aware of the reminder (al-dhik’raa).

 Note: There is a consequence of mocking God’s revelations.

 [6:69] The righteous are not responsible for the utterances of those people, but a reminder (dhik’raa) may help them to be reverent to God.

 [6:90] Those whom (prophets) God has guided; so you (Muhammad) shall attain at their guidance.
 Say, “I do not ask you any reward for it.
 This is not but a reminder (dhik’raa) for the people of the world.”

 Note: This verse confirms 18 prophets mentioned by names in the earlier verses from 83 to 86 who were truly guided by God, and Muhammad has been advised to make efforts to achieve guidance at their level, and what has been given to him, in it there is a reminder for the people of the world, which refers to the mathematical coding of the Quran.